FerrisChi/CourseCompanion/README.md

 CourseCompanion is an innovative chatbot designed to assist University of Toronto students in finding courses that suit their academic needs and interests.
 Utilizing a GPT-based conversational pipeline, alongside advanced techniques from the fields of Language Model (LLM) and Retrieval-Augmentation-Generation, this tool offers personalized course recommendations to students at every level of their academic journey.

+## Background

+Navigating course selection at UofT presents challenges due to a system that lacks customization for individual interests, academic goals, and abilities.
+The abundance of options compounds stress, leading to suboptimal choices and setbacks.
+* CourseCompanion addresses this by providing tailored course recommendations based on an in-depth understanding of UofT's unique data, including department descriptions, current courses, and prerequisites.
+* The system considers students' academic history, achievements, interests, industry experience, research, and future goals.
+Machine learning enhances adaptability to diverse courses and student experiences.
+* Unlike human advisors, the AI system is available 24/7, offering a comprehensive and adaptable approach to support students in their academic journey.

 ## Features
 ### Back-end
 * A sophisticated chatting pipeline utilizing LangChain and OpenAI GPT-4 to analyze students' profiles and provide course recommendations.